cmuparlay/parlayhash/README.md

 - ./abseil_sharded      (our own sharded version using folly's efficient [non-concurrent flat_hash_map](https://abseil.io/docs/cpp/guides/container))
 - ./std_sharded         (our own sharded version of std::unordered_map)

 For some of these you need to have the relevant library installed (e.g., boost, folly, abseil, tbb).
+All of the hash maps except for our `hash_nogrow` and the sharded versions are designed to grow.
+All of them except `growt` support arbitrary copyable key and value types when supplied hash and equality functions for the keys.

 The sharded versions are not designed to grow.

 The benchmarks will run by default on the number of hardware threads you have on the machine.
 They will run over two data sizes (100K and